What is the GED® Test and What Does It Measure?

 Other questions might stress thinking skills and the ability to make conclusions, asking what "tyrannical rule" or "anarchy" mean in the passage, or to define the meaning of the phrase "above the law."
 The test is also designed to measure judgment—the ability to apply significant information to a different situation.
 So you may also see a question on how the Magna Carta is comparable or relevant to a recent civil rights event.

 For some people, especially those who relied on memorization skills in their education, HSE testing can seem more difficult than high school.
 For people who haven’t had much experience in making inferences, analyzing data, and making judgments from information, the test can seem difficult.
-But fortunately, good preparation can easily help you build the skills you need.
+But fortunately, a good preparation program can easily help you build the skills you need.